tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 end
 ```

-Here is a tip, in Week7, since we merge code into `UserSignup` service object, although we change behavior from `charge` to `customer`, it's irrelavent to `UsersControler#create` code.
+Here is a tip, in Week7, since we merge code into `UserSignup` service object, although we change behavior from `charge` to `customer`, it's unrelated to `UsersControler#create` code.

 ```ruby users_controller.rb
   #some code...